Ipswich engine shed: London North Eastern years

 During the Second World War a US Army Class S160 (USATC S160 Class) 2-8-0 was allocated to the shed for a few weeks in 1943.
 Most of the class were allocated to Stratford and March and other members of the class visited Ipswich during this time.

 BR years

-In the early years of British Rail, Ipswich shed was host to visiting Southern Railway Battle of Britain class 4-6-2 locomotives before the introduction of the Britannia class in the early 1950s.
+In the early years of British Rail, Ipswich shed was host to visiting SR Battle of Britain class 4-6-2 locomotives before the introduction of the Britannia class in the early 1950s.

 Working conditions in the shed were extremely poor and the Shed Foreman later wrote "The conditions in which the boiler washers and tube cleaners worked in winter beggared description with boilers being emptied and blown down, others being washed out and steam and water everywhere" This state of affairs led to the preparation of plans to modernize the depot.

 The shed was completely rebuilt in 1954 into a concrete 6 track straight through road shed.
 In 1955 the locomotive allocation totalling 79 locomotives was as follows: